 10 Muddy pubs with gorgeous beer gardens

-The heatwave is on its way back so grab the girls (or even the Mudlets) and get thee to a pub garden, pronto.
-It's a pint of lager for moi, merci beaucoup!
+The heatwave is on its way back, so grab the girls (or even the Mudlets) and get thee to a pub garden, pronto.
+It's something cold and fizzy for me, merci beaucoup!

 Here at Muddy, you know we love a good ol’ pub, but why stay inside when the sun is beaming, and quite frankly, what better time is there for sipping, slurping and socialising in a beer garden?
-Muddy intern, Holly Lamb, has put together a brilliant guide full of her favourites.
+Here’s our brilliant guide full of our favourites.
 So grab the sunnies, order in the pints and pop on down!

 The Four Pears, Little Houghton